Local Raw Honey. Unpasteurised and of Organic Standards

 Raw honey is antibacterial and antimicrobial agent.
 It cleans and heals wounds, relieving coughs and diarrhoea symptoms.
 And some research went as far as claiming that raw honey benefits the brain.
 An animal study found that rats that consumed honey had protection against brain damage caused by exposure to lead.

-Is natural honey good for children?
+Is local raw honey good for children?

 Natural honey is good for everybody.
 Although children below 12 months of age should not consume raw honey due to Clostridium bacteria that can be found in soil and honey.
 1 year old children have their digestive system not developed yet and honey can compromise their health.
 It’s a rare condition but as a precautions, honey should be consumed from 1st year of age onwards.